baykes75/StelligentProject/README.md

 The template is stored in an S3 bucket which is accessible.

-1. Please copy the url below and launch in your brower:
+1. Please copy the url below and launch in your browser:

 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=AutomationForThePeopleStack&templateURL=https://s3.amazonaws.com/stelligentproject/automation-for-the-people.template